HSA Contributions Help

 If an eligible individual will attain age 55 or older by the end of the calendar year, and he or she is an eligible individual for the entire year, he or she may make a full catch-up contribution.

 HSA eligibility is determined on the first of each month.
 If an HSA owner changes HDHP coverage from self-only to family or family to self-only, she can add up the monthly limit for each month she was covered to determine her annual contribution limit, or she can determine her contribution limit as if she was covered by the same HDHP coverage for the entire year as the coverage held on December 1.
 With this rule, the HSA owner may increase, but does not have to decrease the contribution limit.
 For example if an HSA owner has self-only coverage throughout 2020, but switches to family coverage on November 1, 2020, and has family coverage through December 31, 2020, the HSA owner’s contribution limit is the family coverage contribution limit ($7,100 for 2020).

 Once an individual enrolls in Medicare, contributions, including catch-up contributions, cannot be made beginning with the month the individual enrolls.

 If both spouses are eligible individuals, the total contribution limit for both spouses cannot exceed the family coverage maximum contribution, divided equally between the spouses unless they agree upon a different division.
-Regardless of how the limit is divided between the spouses, the aggregate contributions between the two spouses cannot exceed the maximum annual contribution amount for family coverage, (i.e., $6,650 for 2015 and $6,750 for 2016).
+Regardless of how the limit is divided between the spouses, the aggregate contributions between the two spouses cannot exceed the maximum annual contribution amount for family coverage, (i.e., $7,100 for 2020).

 Archer MSA contributions: The family coverage limit is reduced by any contributions to Archer MSAs.